m-jalabert/PARTIES-VoF-IBM/docs/md_files/download_and_installation.md

 make
 </pre>

-In case of a successful compilation, you are now able to a simulation as shown in [Simulation setup](https://github.com/metialex/PARTIES/blob/master/docs/md_files/simulation_setup.md).
+In case of a successful compilation, you are now able to run a simulation as shown in [Simulation setup](https://github.com/metialex/PARTIES/blob/master/docs/md_files/simulation_setup.md).